 Aunty Vi was mum’s next older sister (Margaret was the oldest), christened Violet Rose Eliza, a wonderful turn-of-the century English name.
 She had been recruited to take care of Grandma Stock for a while, and lived with her.
 Grandma had been widowed in 1944, not by enemy action but by Granddad’s weak heart.
 He died at the age of 45.
 Because she herself was chronically ill, she needed help taking care of herself.

-Dad came back to his mum’s house, and started commuting into London to go to LSE soon after.
-He started dating mum.
-Dad rode ten to fifteen miles each way on his bike, without any gears, to save on ticket costs.
+Dad came back to his mum’s house, and started commuting weekly into London to go to LSE (staying with a cousin in town) soon after he started dating mum.
 He was studying personnel management with a little help from the army, and because he had no money other than the pittance that the government paid ex-soldiers, he lived with his mum.
 Mum was earning a Certificate attesting to her proficiency in operating the comptometer.
 A comptometer was a cut above an adding machine waiting for the computer to arrive.

 Mum and dad were not heroes, although both had joined the army.
 Dad had been assigned to an Intelligence unit, and thanked the Army for the rest of his life for identifying his interest in training and people.
 He had left Slough Grammar School expecting to become an engineer.
 He was also taught Japanese by the army in Scotland, less usefully for his future, and at age 19 was just about to be sent to help the Americans in the Japanese war theater when they cancelled the trip by dropping atomic bombs on Hiroshima and Nagasaki.